Pandora: Documentation en: Services

 |Element type||Weight asignment|

-We set a warning threshold for service of 4, and a critical threshold of 6.
-In this way, and assuming that everything is going well, the service would be "OK" if all the monitored elements are OK or not important enough to cause deficiencies in the provision of our service.
+A warning threshold of 4 for service, and a critical threshold of 6 are set.
+In this way, and assuming that there are no issues, the service would be "OK" if all the monitored elements are OK or not important enough to cause deficiencies when providing the service.

-Now let's suppose that one (1) Apache web server goes down:
+Now let us suppose that one (1) Apache web server fails: